- What sports are available?

-Make sure to check in at the Intramural Office (SRC 172) before every game in order to receive credit for participating.
+Make sure to check in at the Intramural Office (RWC 101) before every game in order to receive credit for participating.

 What if my team can't play a scheduled game?

-If you notify the Recreational Sports Office 48 hours in advance that your team is unable to attend your scheduled game, we will notify the team you are scheduled to play and inform them that you will not be there.
+If you notify the Recreational Sports Office ASAP and no later than 12 pm the day of the contest that your team is unable to attend your scheduled game, we will notify the team you are scheduled to play and inform them that you will not be there.

-If your team receives two forfeits, you will lose all of your forfeit fee and be eliminated from the league, IF there are teams on the waiting list.
+If your team receives three forfeits, you will lose all of your forfeit deposit and be eliminated from the league.